cmg-dev/advanced_microservices/presi.md

 .regular[
 # Eric Raymond’s 17 Unix Rules
 1. Rule of Modularity
+1. Rule of Composition
+1. Rule of Separation
+1. Rule of Simplicity

+(...)
+]

+???
+1. Rule of Modularity

    Developers should build a program out of simple parts connected by well